Section-8-housing-landlord

 If these stories perked up your ears, you’re not alone.
 Section 8 landlords can collect rents reliably, with fewer turnovers and rent defaults.

-But Section 8 tenants come with other risks as well.
-If you’re looking to become a Section 8 landlord, here’s a quick overview of what you need to know, and how to get started.
+However, Section 8 tenants come with other risks as well.
+If you’re looking to become a Section 8 landlord, here’s a quick overview of what is a Section 8 rental, what you need to know, how to get started, and why do landlords refuse Section 8 housing.

 How Does Section 8 Work?